Altinn/altinn-studio-docs/content/teknologi/altinnstudio/known-issues/breaking-changes/_index.md

 ![Diff in code](breaking-change-4451.PNG "Diff in code")

-## Breakig change: Platform authorization introduced for Platform Register and Profile
+## Platform authorization introduced for Platform Register and Profile

 Introduced with issue: [#4162](https://github.com/altinn/altinn-studio/issues/4162) and Release: v2020.23.
 **The change affects all application created in Altinn Studio before 03.06.2020.**